iotivity/IoTivity-Getting-Started/gsg-gtk.md

 ## Digging deeper: Next steps for development

-Now that you've created a device simulation based on IoTivity, you're read to dig deeper to explore other platforms and learn how to apply IoTivity to your own platform and devices.
+Now that you've created a device simulation based on IoTivity, you're ready to dig deeper to explore other platforms and learn how to apply IoTivity to your own platform and devices.
+The next example creates a server on actual hardware (Raspberry Pi).

 [**Digging Deeper**](digging-deeper.md)